These top ten job interview tips deal with the most important issues that job interview applicants need to get right for a successful interview.

 You can’t even sign your own name and yet you became a millionaire.

-Why, think what you would be if you could sign your name!"
+Why, think what you would have been if you could sign your name!”

-Research conducted by the Cedarville University, found that 92% of responding employers ranked honesty and integrity as one of the top two characteristics they sort when employing new personnel.
+Research conducted by Cedarville University found that 92% of responding employers ranked honesty and integrity as one of the top two characteristics they sort when employing new personnel.